-Policy 4-29230: Building off the recommendations of the Sustainable Development Study and in cooperation with the Town of Cortlandt and NYS Department of Transportation, work to develop a bypass for the Route 6 corridor in Mohegan Lake.
-Reserve a right-of-way for a four-lane, two-way bypass north of the existing Route 6 corridor.
-Retain low-density single-family housing along the corridor.
-Create a greenway character for the corridor.
-Restrict development to that which can be accommodated by the infrastructure in the corridor.
+Policy 4-30: Building off the recommendations of the Sustainable Development Study and in cooperation with the Town of Cortlandt, work to develop a bypass for the Route 6 corridor in Mohegan Lake.
+Reserve a right-of-way for a two-lane, two-way bypass north of the existing Route 6 corridor.

 - The critical issue to be addressed along the Route 6 corridor in Mohegan Lake is traffic.
 About 59 percent of survey respondents said that roadway access to and within the business district was the single greatest issue to address there. - Route 6 is one of the subjects of the Sustainable Development Study.
-The preferred scenario calls for improvement to the Yorktown section of Route 6, and envisions that the BMP connection and improvements to the BMP-Route 6 interchange will divert traffic from the Route 6 corridor in Yorktown and alleviate much of the current problem. - The Town should closely monitor the Route 6 corridor and, as the recommendations of the Sustainable Development Study are implemented, determine whether a bypass is still needed. - Until such determination is made, the right-of-way should be kept clear of development, so that the bypass remains an option for the future. - Require generous setbacks from the right-of-way to reduce potential impacts if/when the road is built.
-Consider trafficcalming side streets in this area to deal with cut-through traffic from Route 6. - The preferable configuration would be as two-way, four-lane road (which doubles as a collector street), ideally extending through Cortlandt and meeting Route 6 again near the Cortlandt Town Center.
+The preferred scenario calls for no improvement to the Yorktown section of Route 6, but it envisions that the BMP connection and improvements to the BMP-Route 6 interchange will divert traffic from the Route 6 corridor in Yorktown and alleviate much of the current problem. - The Town should closely monitor the Route 6 corridor and, as the recommendations of the Sustainable Development Study are implemented, determine whether a bypass is still needed. - Until such determination is made, the right-of-way should be kept clear of development, so that the bypass remains an option for the future. - Require generous setbacks from the right-of-way to reduce potential impacts if/when the road is built.
+Consider traffic-calming side streets in this area to deal with cut-through traffic from Route 6. - The preferable configuration would be as two-way, two-lane road (which doubles as a collector street), ideally extending through Cortlandt and meeting Route 6 again near the Cortlandt Town Center.
 While adding roadway capacity and helping to funnel traffic, this configuration is the least disruptive of either the commercial or residential areas.
-It is preferable to the alternatives. - Widening Route 6 in its current location is not preferred, because it would require acquisition and removal of one entire
+It is preferable to the alternatives. - Widening Route 6 in its current location is not preferred, because it would require acquisition and removal of one entire commercial frontage, including part of the old hamlet area near the Lexington Avenue intersection. - A one-way bypass couplet, as once considered during the Sustainable Development Study process, would reduce the visibility and accessibility of the hamlet business center by half (i.e., it would only be accessible from one direction.)
+Also, because the one-way legs would be so far apart, travel patterns could actually be hampered. - A two-way four-lane bypass (replicating what was done in Shrub Oak) would likely be effective, but the hamlet business center would suffer from the almost complete loss of pass-through customers.
+A four-lane bypass would also require a wider right-of-way and would have more impacts.